AGRI5504 Organic Agriculture

 - Students are able to (1) critically evaluate the principles of organic farming practices; (2) critically review scientific literature and experimental data related to organic agriculture; (3) interpret economic analyses of organic farming practices; (4) interpret policies related to organic agriculture; (5) integrate information from multidisciplinary sources related to organic agriculture; and (6) work within a group in a problem-based learning environment on a topic(s) relevant to industry.

-- Typically this unit is assessed in the following ways: (1) planning, writing and presenting a literature review and research proposal (20 per cent); (2) a written consultant's report (40 per cent); and (3) a take-home examination on critical analysis of literature and data related to organic agriculture (40 per cent).
+- Indicative assessments in this unit are as follows: (1) planning, writing and presenting a literature review and research proposal (20 per cent); (2) a written consultant's report (40 per cent); and (3) a take-home examination on critical analysis of literature and data related to organic agriculture (40 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.